ljharb/mirror-own/README.md

 assert.deepEqual(b, { a: 1, b: 2, c: 3, [Symbol.toStringTag]: 'foo' }, 'target object changed');
 ```

+## Options

+You may pass an optional options object as the third argument.
+The available options are:

+### `skipFailures`

+Must be a boolean, if present.
+If `true`, then non-configurable keys on `to` will be silently skipped.

 ## Tests

 Clone the repo, `npm install`, and run `npm test`